-Redbyrd Orchard Cider is a small family-run sustainably managed orchard and cidery nestled in the rolling hills of the Finger Lakes region of Upstate New York.
-We grow heirloom, wild seedling, and European cider apples to produce distinct hand-crafted ciders.
+Redbyrd Orchard Cider is a small family-run holistically managed orchard and cidery nestled in the rolling hills of the Finger Lakes region of Upstate New York.
+We grow heirloom, wild seedling, and European cider apples to produce distinct hand-crafted orchard based ciders.

 We are proud to be part of a movement of small cidermakers and orchardists committed to bringing true cider back to the American table and cider apple orchards back to the American landscape.

-Redbyrd Orchard Cider is the work of a husband and wife team with backgrounds steeped in the wine making and grape growing traditions of the Finger Lakes region of New York State.
-Eric spent many years prior to professional cider making as the head winemaker at Ventosa Winery, previous nursery and vineyard manager for one of the most esteemed wineries in the Finger Lakes, Hermann J. Wiemer Vineyard, and currently Cornell University’s Orchard Manager, along with Deva Maas, who herself holds a background in Sustainable Agriculture from The Evergreen State College and a childhood within a family of one of the earliest wineries in the Finger Lakes and spent multiple seasons in local vineyards before shifting her focus to apples.
+Redbyrd Orchard Cider is the work of Eric Shatt and Deva Maas.
+This dynamic duo have backgrounds steeped in the wine making and grape growing traditions of the Finger Lakes region of New York State.
+Eric spent many years prior to professional cider making as the head winemaker at Ventosa Winery, previous nursery and vineyard manager for one of the most esteemed wineries in the Finger Lakes, Hermann J. Wiemer Vineyard, and currently Cornell University’s Orchard Manager, along with Deva Maas, who holds a background in Sustainable Agriculture from The Evergreen State College and a childhood within a family of one of the earliest wineries in the Finger Lakes and spent multiple seasons in local vineyards before shifting her focus to apples.
 After many years of hard work, both settled in to their true passion, growing apples and producing ciders they are proud to be able to share with you.

 Redbyrd Orchard Cider approaches cidermaking with a winemaker’s sensibility.
 As with grapes to wine, to make truly great cider, you must start with truly great fruit.
 (You can make bad cider out of good fruit, but you cannot, no matter how hard you try, make good cider out of bad fruit.)
 “We are lucky to live in an area ideal for pomme fruit and Our goal is to grow the best fruit around and in turn offer you the best cider possible!”